GabriellaDev/offsight-regulatory-intelligence/docs/architecture.md

 5. **Storage**: All entities (Sources, RegulationDocuments, RegulationChanges, Categories) are persisted in PostgreSQL, ensuring traceability and historical tracking.

 6. **User Access and Validation**: Users access the UI to view a list of detected changes, filtered by source, date, category, or validation status.
 Users can review the AI-generated summaries and categories, and create ValidationRecords to approve, correct, or reject the AI's interpretation.
 These validations are stored in the Database and can be used to improve future AI accuracy or for reporting purposes.

+7. **Pipeline Execution**: Users can execute the full monitoring pipeline through the web UI (`/ui/run`), which provides a unified interface for running all pipeline steps (seed sources, scrape, detect changes, AI analysis) without requiring command-line access.
+The pipeline execution is idempotent and safe to run multiple times.

 ## Use in Documentation and Diagrams